bmsk17/bmsk17/README.md

 ## 🖐️ Hi there!

 I'm Bernardo Matheus Sarmento Kanekiyo, a passionate Computer Engineering student and tech enthusiast.
-Currently pursuing my degree at the State University of Amazonas (UEA), I am eager to apply my knowledge and skills in a challenging internship opportunity.
+Currently pursuing my degree at the State University of Amazonas (UEA).

 ## 🚀 Expertise